apigee/ansible-opdk-accelerator/post-installation/add/add-components/README-add-rmp-to-custom-pod.md

 The playbook `add-rmp-to-custom-pod.yml` will create Apigee Routers and Apigee Message Processors that are assigned to a Custom Pod.
-Custom pods are useful because they give you the ability to assign a set of specific Message Processors to an organization and environment.
+Custom pods are useful because they give you the ability to assign a set of specific Message Processors to an organization and environment and physically isolate traffic.

 ## Usage Context
 The decision to add a Custom Pod signifies that many of our default assumptions will not hold.
 Consequently in addition